Welcome to Beerup Law!

 The state's burden of proof in these matters is fairly low.
 It is generally assumed that a reasonable person knows which items are in their immediate possession and whether those are drugs.
 There have, however, been some rulings that give defense attorneys at least a little something to work with.
 Most notable is State v.
 Clark 490 S.W.
 3d 704.
 In that case, the police were called to the defendant's residence to investigate a domestic assault.
-Upon entering they found the defendant sitting on the bed in a bedroom he shared with the victim, his girlfriend.
+Upon entering, they found the defendant sitting on the bed in a bedroom he shared with the victim, his girlfriend.
 The police arrested the defendant and removed him from the room.
 A subsequent search found two cloth pouches next to the bed.
-Both were closed, not able to be seen through, and contained methamphetamines.
+Both were closed, unable to be seen through, and contained methamphetamines.
 The defendant was arrested, convicted, and sentenced to 10 years in prison for the drugs.
 The conviction was overturned because the Missouri Supreme Court ruled that the state had done nothing to prove that the defendant had any knowledge of the presence of the methamphetamines in the pouches.

 What Does This Mean for Your St. Louis or St. Charles Drug Case?